 Inspect all Lights

-Another part of my back-to-school car maintenance tips is to check all lights on the car.
+Another part of my back-to-school car maintenance tips is to check all the lights on the car.
 Have someone get in the car and turn on the headlights (both low and high beam), turn signals and emergency flashers while you walk around the car to make sure they all work.
 Check the brake lights and the reverse lights, too.
 Replace any bulbs that are burned out.

 Check Windshield Wipers